Action libérale nationale: Decline

-Less than a year later, Conservative Leader Maurice Duplessis, a rising star in provincial politics, tried to pressure ALN Leader Paul Gouin into merging both parties.
-While Gouin cuts ties with Duplessis, 22 of his Members of the Legislative Assembly (MLA) joined the new party, known as Union Nationale, which won the 1936 Quebec election.
+Less than a year later, Conservative Leader Maurice Duplessis, a rising star in provincial politics, tried to pressure ALN Leader Paul Gouin into merging both parties, but Gouin was not interested in the proposal.
+While Gouin subsequently cut ties with Duplessis and the Conservatives, 22 ALN MNAs (then called MLAs) joined the new party, known as Union Nationale, which won the 1936 Quebec election.

 Gouin did not run for re-election to the legislature in 1936.
 ALN MNAs Vital Cliche, Wilfrid-Eldège Lauriault and Frederick Arthur Monk ran for re-election as Independents.
 None of them were elected.
 Cliche ran as an Action libérale nationale candidate in a by-election held on March 17, 1937, in his home district of Beauce.
 He was defeated.

 The ALN opposed conscription and contested the 1939 Quebec election.
 Other than Gouin who took the leadership, the party was unable to attract any of its former candidates from the 1935 election.
 Instead René Chaloult and Oscar Drouin, who had grown disillusioned with Duplessis after they joined the Union Nationale, ran as Liberal candidates.
 The party won only 4.5% of the vote and none of its 56 candidates were elected.
 It disappeared soon after.